-Tori K. Smith is the Jay Van Andel Trade Economist Heritage's Roe Institute for Economic Policy Studies.
+Tori K. Smith is the Jay Van Andel Senior Policy Analyst in Trade Policy Heritage's Roe Institute for Economic Policy Studies.
 She provides the conservative true north on free trade through her research and writing.

 Smith specializes in analyzing the impacts of protectionist trade policies on American businesses and consumers, including Buy American and Buy America, steel tariffs, and trade actions such as Sections 201, 232, and antidumping and countervailing duties.

 Upon joining The Heritage Foundation in 2015, Smith worked in the Center for International Trade and Economics.
 She helped to write, edit, and promote Heritage’s premier annual publication, the Index of Economic Freedom.